Russia launches new wave of air attacks across Ukraine

 Kyiv mayor Vitaliy Klitschko reported at least three strikes on the city and said emergency services were working to assess the damage.
 Klitschko cautioned that the city's water supply may be shut off because of infrastructure damage.
 Repeated loud explosions could be heard from the capital's center, often in quick succession.

 In the southern city of Kryviy Rih, one rocket hit a residential building according to Valentyn Reznichenko, the regional military administrator.
-He said that at least two people were killed.
+He said that at least eight people were killed.

 The southern Ukrainian city of Zaporizhzhia was hit 12 times, according to regional military administration there.
 Several cities, including Ukraine's second-largest, Kharkiv, are without power according to local officials.
 Heating supplies have disappeared from other cities as temperatures hover around freezing.